Japan–China Joint Communiqué: Japan

 A survey conducted by the Japanese Cabinet in 1978 showed that 62.1% of Japanese people who participated in the survey had "friendly feelings toward China" and 25.6% did "not have friendly feelings toward China".
 These survey results showed that a large proportion of the population had improved feelings toward China after the Joint Communique was agreed upon.
 This was mainly because of China's withdrawal of any war compensation claims made to the Japanese people in addition to their approval of the United States–Japan Security Treaty.
 In 1980, the same survey was conducted on the Japanese people, which showed, 78.6% had "friendly feelings toward China" and just 14.7% did "not have friendly feelings toward China".

-PRC
+People's Republic of China

 In the 1990s, criticism and dissatisfaction over the terms of the Joint Communique started to become a topic of discussion between the Chinese people.
 This was mainly towards the terms agreed upon regarding war reparations and compensation by the Japanese to the Chinese.
 Chinese people felt that the government had made a decision without consulting with the population first.
 In response to this, the Chinese government clarified the terms of the Joint Communique.
 They emphasized that although the Chinese government cannot demand compensation, Chinese citizens as individuals still have the right to demand compensation.